sttp/Specification/Sections/DataPointCharacteristics.md

 Per data point subscriber request would have publisher either always send data points at full resolution or with down-sampling.
 Down-sampling options include latest, closest, best-quality and filtered.

 > :tomato::question: JRC: Need to carefully consider the pros and cons of this characteristic - especially the options.
 While extremely valuable, much energy could be spent on this with limited value in the final implementation.
 Filtering option is a tricky industry / data type specific thing.
-May need to be prescriptive in reference implementation that it can provide custom down-sampling functions.
+May need to be prescriptive in reference implementations / API that it can provide custom down-sampling functions.

 > :construction:  Per data point down-sampling resolution will need to be accommodated in subscription request.
 As an optimization, subscribers need to be able to group multiple delivery characteristic requests into a single message with an optimized payload size since request could be sizable for a very large number of data points.
 Specifying down-sampling resolution per subscription or per data point classification would be useful.

 > Filtering options are expected to be very lightweight and non-intrusive to make sure down-sampling does not adversely impact publisher performance.
 Even so, publisher should reserve the right to reject a filtered request and suggest something more lightweight, e.g., latest value.

 > It is expected that implementation will be a function of data point value primitive type, e.g., a simple average where applicable for numeric types.
 For non-numeric types and digital style values, like flags, a major filter will be needed.
 For synchrophasors, phase angles will need to be unwrapped, averaged then rewrapped to provide an accurate average.

+> :construction: If a spontaneous, unicast only data publication mode is supported by STTP then for a unicast only publication mode, no form of subscriber specified down-sampling could be supported - receiver would simply be subject to what was provided.

 #### Flag Definition